Mochammad Idjon Djanbi: Military Career in Royal Netherlands East Indies Army

 Visser attended officer school prior to being sent to Asia.
 In 1945, he rejoined No. 2 Dutch Troop in India and attended a paratrooper school.
-In Ceylon, he underwent jungle training together with Raymond Westerling intended to join other allied forces in Asia to fight the Japan forces in Dutch East Indies.
-However, Japan was surrendered before Visser was sent to the Dutch East Indies.
+In Ceylon, he underwent jungle training together with Raymond Westerling intended to join other allied forces in Asia to fight the Japanese forces in Dutch East Indies.
+However, Japan surrendered before Visser was sent to the Dutch East Indies.
 Visser was assigned to be an instructor in a Dutch special forces school in India known as School Opleiding Parachutisten /SOP (Paratrooper School).
 The school was later moved to Jakarta in 1946 and then moved again to Hollandia.
 During this time he also conducted operations with DST like the South Sulawesi campaign of 1946–1947.

 Visser grew to like living in the Dutch East Indies, and asked his wife (a British woman he had married during the war) and his son and daughters to remain with him in the Dutch East Indies.
 His wife wished to provide a more secure future for her children and she and her family returned to the UK where she opted for divorce.
 By the time he returned in 1947, the school had already moved to Cimahi, Bandung, and Visser was promoted to captain.
 During 1947–1949, the paratrooper school led by Captain Visser continued to educate elite paratroopers until Indonesia's independence in 1949.
 Captain Visser then opted to stay in Indonesia as a civilian, moved to Bandung, worked as a flower farmer in Pacet, Lembang, embraced Islam, married his Sundanese lover and adapted the name Mochammad Idjon Djanbi.

 Military Career in Indonesian Army

 On 15 April 1952, Colonel Alexander Evert Kawilarang began to form Kesatuan Komando Tentara Territorium III/Siliwangi (Kesko TT), the early name of Kopassus and the basis for this special forces unit.

-Not long after, Kawilarang managed to located and meet with Visser who had remained a peaceful and law-abiding citizen in the newly independent Indonesia, settled in West Java, married an Indonesian woman, and was known locally as Mochammad Idjon Djanbi.
+Not long after, Kawilarang managed to locate and meet with Visser who had remained a peaceful and law-abiding citizen in the newly independent Indonesia, settled in West Java, married an Indonesian woman, and was known locally as Mochammad Idjon Djanbi.
 He was the first recruit for the Army special forces and given the rank of major, as well as its first commander.
 Due to him, the unit which later became Kopassus wear red berets (color used by paratroopers wing Corps of Regiment Speciale Troepen and traditionally favored by airborne troops in Europe) instead of the distinctive green beret.

 In 1956, with increasing combat capability of special forces, Army leadership saw opportunity to place the unit under the hands of indigenous officers.
 Due to lack of tact, this angered Djanbi and caused him to resign his position as commander.
 Later he was given position at a plantation as a result of the nationalization of a number of foreign-owned plantation.
 Prior to his retirement in 1969, he was promoted to be lieutenant colonel at the special force anniversary.